testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 ## Redstone definition

-The `_redstone` field of node definitions is what defines a node as a redstone component.
+The `_mcl_redstone` field of node definitions is what defines a node as a redstone component.

 ```lua
 {